apache/spark/docs/running-on-mesos.md

 ## Uploading Spark Package

-When Mesos runs a task on a Mesos slave for the first time, that slave must have a Spark binary package for running the Spark Mesos executor backend.
+When Mesos runs a task on a Mesos agent for the first time, that agent must have a Spark binary package for running the Spark Mesos executor backend.
 The Spark package can be hosted at any Hadoop-accessible URI, including HTTP via `http://`, [Amazon Simple Storage Service](http://aws.amazon.com/s3) via `s3n://`, or HDFS via `hdfs://`.